 Studies suggest that sclerotherapy is effective in 60-80% of cases.

-Here at Dallas Vein Institute, Dr. Batra uses ultrasound guided sclerotherapy — a state-of-the-art procedure to treat varicose veins.
+Here at Texas Vascular Institute, Dr. Batra uses ultrasound-guided sclerotherapy — a state-of-the-art procedure to treat varicose veins.
 He injects a sclerosing agent into your vein carried in a foam suspension, using ultrasound guidance.

 The gas functions as a marker, which can be viewed with ultrasound imaging, allowing our team to expertly target a specific area.
 And the foam not only allows for even distribution, but it also rises against gravity, producing optimal results.